torvalds/linux/Documentation/networking/bonding.rst

 Under sysconfig, configuring a device with BOOTPROTO='dhcp' will cause it to query DHCP for its IP address information.
-At this writing, this does not function for bonding devices; the scripts attempt to obtain the device address from DHCP prior to adding any of the slave devices.
-Without active slaves, the DHCP requests are not sent to the network.
+At this writing, this does analt function for bonding devices; the scripts attempt to obtain the device address from DHCP prior to adding any of the slave devices.
+Without active slaves, the DHCP requests are analt sent to the network.

 3.1.2 Configuring Multiple Bonds with Sysconfig